For more info about the films below click here IMDB

 Yeager’s next film was called ‘A Perfect Song’ which he wrote, produced, directed, acted and also composed all the music.

 The film was made with no money.
 Yeager shaved his head and gained 35 pounds for the lead role.
 He also performed the role of Lloyd’s brother which he filmed before he shaved his head.
 Yeager won best actor at the Delray Beach Film Festival in 2004.

 The film was completed with no financial backing and not even a one person film crew (The only film in the history of cinema to ever have been created in this fashion.).

-Drew Kampion the former editor of SURFER , SURFING, and SURFERS PATH stated that “The wonderful thing about this creative product of the combined wills and imaginations of Anais and Billy Yeager is how profoundly it succeeds in quietly crystallizing an alternative reality in the here and now”.
+Drew Kampion former editor of SURFER , SURFING, and SURFERS PATH stated that “The wonderful thing about this creative product of the combined wills and imaginations of Anais and Billy Yeager is how profoundly it succeeds in quietly crystallizing an alternative reality in the here and now”.

 The film was chosen for the NYC Surf Film Festival and Premiered in 2012.

-The Yeagers were contacted by the production company Maltese Productions who wanted to produce a film documentary about the making of their film ‘Jesus of Malibu’.
-The documentary film would be called ‘The Film that Changed the World’.
+In 2013 the Yeagers were contacted by Maltese Productions who offered to produce a film documentary about the making of their film ‘Jesus of Malibu’.

 The Yeagers continue to pursue the concept of using art to change the world.
 Their mission is to establish the ‘Mindy’s Wish and Foundation Charity’ to “help those who cannot help themselves”.